MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Clear-TeamsEnvironmentConfig.md

 ## OUTPUTS

 ### System.Object

 ## NOTES

-Clear-TeamsEnvironmentConfig is not suggested to be used in Commercial, GCC, GCC High or DoD environments.
-This cmdlet is available in MicrosoftTeams powershell module from version 5.2.0-GA.
+We do not recommend using Clear-TeamsEnvironmentConfig in Commercial, GCC, GCC High, or DoD environments.
+This cmdlet is available in Microsoft Teams PowerShell module from version 5.2.0-GA.

 ## RELATED LINKS